redabenhyma/theodo-stack-generator/README.md

   - redux-saga
   - hot-reloading
   - react-intl with nested translations files!
-  - react-router for routing
+  - react-router for creating multiples pages
   - examples of unit and snapshot tests
+  - Eslint with airbnb linter

 ## What's next ?

-- Linters
-- Unit tests
 - End-to-end tests
 - Authentication
 - Vault ansible files to be able to commit them.